October 4

 St. Francis of Assisi

-Bourlemont, about whom little is known except she is said to have
+Bourlemont, about whom little is known except that she is said to have

-belonged to a noble family of Provence, France.
+belonged to a noble family in Provence, France.
 So, in general,

-Francesco belonged to a well-off family in the whole of Assisi.
+Francesco belonged to the most well-off family in all of Assisi.
 Because

 of their immense wealth and the privileges that his father had from the